 Dissertation: Emotions are relational: Positioning and the use of affective linguistic resources

 Dissertation: Acquisition of sociolinguistic knowledge in a modern-English dual-immersion classroom

 Inbal Arnon —

-Assistant Professor, Department of Psychology, Hebrew University, Jerusalem, Israel
+Associate Professor, Department of Psychology, The Hebrew University of Jerusalem, Israel

 Dissertation: Starting big–The role of sequences in language learning and use

 Dissertation: Language, ideology and identity in rural Eastern Kentucky

 Senior Product Manager, eBay